Zaita/Odin/docs/source/advanced_admin_tasks.md

 ## Creating or Editing a Pillar

-The Odin comes pre-configured with 4 pillars.
+Odin comes pre-configured with 4 pillars.
 If you want to create your own you can do, but this will likely require the addition of a new icon that is displayed on the home screen.

 Adding new Icons for new Pillars can be done by: